 - Add the garlic and the Herbs de Province.
 Stir the ingredients for about 30 seconds until the veggies are covered with the herbs.

-- You can cancel the Sauté mode at this point.
+- Turn the Instant Pot off.
 Immediately add the sherry to deglaze the Instant Pot.
-Use a wooden spoon or soft utensil to clear the bottom of the Instant Pot.
+Use a wooden spoon or soft utensil to clear the bottom.

 - Add the mustard, lentils, rice, and vegetable broth.
 Give the bottom of the Instant Pot another stir to ensure there is no food stuck to the bottom.